cvc5/ethos/user_manual.md

 (declare-const P (-> Int Bool))
 ```

-Since Ethos does not assume any builtin definitions of SMT-LIB theories, definitions of standard symbols (such as `Int`) may be provided in Eunoia signatures<!--CT How are they provided?
-And aren't integers builtin? -->.
+Since Ethos does not assume any builtin definitions of SMT-LIB theories, definitions of standard symbols (such as `Int`) may be provided in Eunoia signatures<!--CT I bet this point is going to be confusing to users. -->.
 In the above example, symbol `c` is declared to be a constant (0-ary) symbol of type `Int`.
 The symbol `f` is a function taking two integers and returning an integer.

 Observe that despite using different syntax in their declarations, the types of `f` and `g` in the above example are identical as `->` is a right-associative binary type constructor.